-Gordon Banks at 80: The World Cup win, waiting for Liverpool and the greatest save
+Gordon Banks: World Cup glory, waiting for Liverpool and the greatest save

 It was only a five-minute walk from the hotel and we were just starting to take a look around when a few people spotted us and started to shake our hands, wish us all the best.

 We thought we'd better get back or we will be tired out.
-By the time we could back to the hotel a little crowd had started to gather.
+By the time we could get back to the hotel, a little crowd had started to gather.

 Later on I remember looking up at the stands and saw people making their way out.
 I thought it meant the game must nearly be finished.